-Capital goods are not easily convertible into cash.
-They are durable and do not easily wear out.
+Capital goods are not readily convertible into cash.
+They are durable and do not wear out quickly.

 The most common examples of capital goods can be equipment, machinery, buildings, computers and buildings, etc.

-In order to produce goods, three factors are very essential which are capital goods, land, labour and entrepreneurship.
+In order to produce goods, four factors are essential, which are capital goods, land, labour and entrepreneurship.
 These four factors are collectively known as the primary factors of production.

 In accountancy, as capital goods are not consumed in a year, therefore they are depreciated to the extent of their useful lives using the methods of depreciation.